 I am a big fan of Christopher Edge’s books, which tend to provide fantastic narrative inhabited by stand out characters and situations based around an intriguing scientific theme.
-The Longest Night of Charlie Noon is no exception and, in fact, may be one of my favourite so far.
-One of the reasons for this is the strongly evocative setting.
-The whole story takes place in one location – the woods – over the period of one night, although, as the story highlights, we rarely stay exactly where we are at any given moment, travelling instead to times and places dictated by our minds – memories of the past, anticipation of the future.
-Christopher Edge brilliantly recreates what it feels like to be in the woods, celebrating their beauty and enchantment while drawing out the irrational but very real discomfort and fear they can evoke, especially as light falls.
+The Longest Night of Charlie Noon is no exception and may be one of my favourites so far.
+One of the reasons for this is the powerfully evocative setting.
+The whole story takes place in one location – the woods – throughout one night, although, as the story highlights, we rarely stay exactly where we are at any given moment, travelling instead to times and places dictated by our minds – memories of the past, the anticipation of the future.
+Christopher Edge brilliantly recreates what it feels like to be in the woods, celebrating their beauty and enchantment while drawing out the irrational but genuine discomfort and fear they can evoke, especially as light falls.
 Each time I opened the book, I was truly transported through time and space to join the children in the wood.
-While the woodland scene may not resonate for every child as it did for me (I did indeed spend much time as a child being both delighted and spooked beyond belief in woods near my home), what will resonate with every child is the feeling of teetering between a sense of risk and adventure and uncomfortable fear, that can arise in many circumstances.
+While the woodland scene may not resonate for every child as it did for me (I did indeed spend much time as a child being both delighted and spooked beyond belief in woods near my home), what will resonate is the feeling of teetering between a sense of risk and adventure.